agro23/sfrpg/README.md

 * Create blank character object with Getter and Setter for Name.
   - test: Does the name return as blank?
-  EXPECTED INPUT: "" from Character.js
+  * EXPECTED INPUT: "" from Character.js
-  EXPECTED OUTPUT: None.
+  * EXPECTED OUTPUT: None.

 * Set Character name
   - test: Does the name return as blank?
-  EXPECTED INPUT: "Zena" from main.js
+  * EXPECTED INPUT: "Zena" from main.js
-  EXPECTED OUTPUT: "Zena" to console.
+  * EXPECTED OUTPUT: "Zena" to console.

+* Create Getters and Setters for all Character object stats
+  - Note: all the character stat logic is the same as for the name property.

 * Room, Item, NPC